fbelavenuto/arpl/README.md

 ## General

 To use this project, download the latest image available and burn it to a USB stick or SATA disk-on-module.
 Set the PC to boot from the burned media and follow the informations on the screen.
-When booting, the user can call the "menu.sh" command from the computer itself, access via SSH or use the virtual terminal (ttyd) by typing the address provided on the screen `http://<ip>:7681`.

 The loader will automatically increase the size of the last partition and use this space as cache if it is larger than 2GiB.

+## Acessing loader

+### Via terminal

+Call the "menu.sh" command from the computer itself.

+### Via web

+From another machine into same network, type the address provided on the screen `http://<ip>:7681` in browser.

+### Via ssh

+From another machine into same network, use a ssh client, username `root` and password `Redp1lL-1s-4weSomE`

+## Using loader

 The menu system is dynamic and I hope it is intuitive enough that the user can use it without any problems.